Singer Tony Oller and rapper Malcolm Kelley found fame as American pop duo MKTO last year, after their satirical hit Thank You exploded on YouTube.

-A year later, MKTO are delivering their eponymous album - a diverse collection of 11 tracks ranging from R&B to slow-paced, heartfelt ballads.
+A year later, MKTO are delivering their eponymous album - a diverse collection of 11 tracks, that spans R&B to slow-paced heartfelt ballads.

-Oller has firm yet mischievous vocals, particularly on Classic - an upbeat ballad.
-Those who like a slower vibe will enjoy Wasted, a melancholic ballad on which Oller delivers a pitch-perfect performance.
-Two crossovers - one with Ne-Yo, the other with Jessica Ashley - are also worth checking out.
+Oller has a firm yet mischievous vocal, particularly on Classic - an upbeat ballad.
+Those who like a slow, downbeat vibe will enjoy Wasted, a melancholic ballad on which Oller delivers a pitch-perfect performance.
+Two crossovers - one with Ne-Yo, the other one with Jessica Ashley - are also worth checking out.

 The downside is the album sounds dubiously commercial, with most tracks adhering to the conventional one-singer-one-rapper pop formula.